-A change of plus or minus 1% in the interest rates, all other variables remaining unchanged, would impact the value of the bond portfolio by more or less \$324 (\$796 as at December 31, 2020).
-Actual results could differ from that sensitivity analysis and differences could be important.
-Certain mutual fund units also indirectly expose the Fund to interest risk;
+A change of plus or minus 1% in the interest rates, all other variables remaining unchanged, would impact the net assets attributable to holders of redeemable units by more or less \$2 as at December 31, 2022 and \$2 as at December 31, 2021.
+Actual results could differ from that sensitivity analysis and the difference could be important.
+Certain investment fund units also indirectly expose the Fund to interest risk;